-Sandy, MS, CPS, (she/her) is a mental health advocate with a bachelor's degree in psychology and a master's degree in mental health counseling.
+Sandy, MS, CPS, (she/her) is a mental health advocate with a BA in Psychology and a Master's in Mental Health Counseling.
 Initially, she worked as a therapist but shifted her focus and became a Certified Peer Specialist.
-Currently, she presents at inpatient facilities through NAMI (National Alliance on Mental Illness) and other organizations.
-She is also a mental health blogger and web content writer, where she draws upon her personal history, education, and professional experience.
+She has been a NAMI (National Alliance on Mental Illness) presenter at inpatient facilities since 2019.

 Dorothy Borreson, Ph.D., APNBoard Member